n0j/n0j.github.io/_posts/2015-08-14-otw-bandit.md

 exit 0
 ```

-Apparently when bandit26 logs in instead of getting a file in bandit26's home directory is `more`'d out.
+Apparently when bandit26 logs in, instead of getting a a shell a file in bandit26's home directory is `more`'d out.
 The 'fairly easy' bit in the level description is a reference to the fact that we are given an ssh key.
 Let's try the login.

 ```
 bandit25@melinda:~$ ls